-- (1) Five members of the Planning & Zoning Commission shall constitute a quorum, and all members, including the presiding chairman, shall have the right of 1 vote each, a quorum being present. - (2) All actions by the Planning & Zoning Commission shall be by a majority vote of those members present and an affirmative vote of 5 members shall be necessary for the passage of any recommendation to the City Council. - (3) If any member has a conflict of interest, as defined by Chapter 171 of Local Government Code, in review of any item on the Planning & Zoning Commission's agenda, the member shall state such for the record and abstain from any discussion and from voting on the matter.
+- (1) Five members of the Planning & Zoning Commission shall constitute a quorum, and all members, including the presiding chairman, shall have the right of 1 vote each, a quorum being present. - (2) All actions by the Planning & Zoning Commission shall be by a majority vote of those members present including the passage of any recommendation to the City Council. - (3) If any member has a conflict of interest, as defined by Chapter 171 of Local Government Code, in review of any item on the Planning & Zoning Commission's agenda, the member shall state such for the record and abstain from any discussion and from voting on the matter.